tahuffman1s/CY310Project/Readme.md

 <h1>CY310 Project</h1>

-Code written by: Travis Huffman <br />
+Code written by: Travis Huffman, and Jacob Cox <br />
 Check todo.txt for the todo list and to figure out what's done. <br />

 <h2>What it does:</h2>